 - Are they knowledgeable about air compressors and air dryers?

-With more than 30 years of experience as a market leader in air pressurization and compressed air treatment systems, The Titus Company offers one of the most comprehensive parts and service networks in the industry.
+With more than 30 years of experience as a market leader in air pressurization and compressed air treatment systems, Fluid Aire Dynamics offers one of the most comprehensive parts and service networks in the industry.
 We have a full line of air pressurization equipment for a variety of industries, including telecommunications and electric utility, and we also offer state-of-the-art design, maximizing reliability with reduced operating expense.
 We serve locations throughout Delaware, New Jersey, Pennsylvania and Maryland for your convenience.

-Choose The Titus Company for Your Air Dryer and Air Compression Needs
+Choose Fluid Aire Dynamics for Your Air Dryer and Air Compression Needs

 We not only offer a wide variety of air compressors and dryers, but we also offer filters, pumps, blowers and vacuums, chillers and coolers, dust collection equipment, generators, energy management solutions and much more.